 A simple breathing technique that directs your mind inward while increasing your guardian Qi is called reverse breathing.
 Exhale longer than you inhale.
 This breath not only strengthens your immune system but has also been shown to make you happier and feel more emotionally stable.
 This breath technique is best understood by experiencing it.
 Let's practice it together right now.

-If you'd like to go deeper and learn more about winter qigong and more ways to increase your happiness, improve your immune system, feel rested and restored, and then join me every Friday morning all winter at 10 am Central time.
-We can practice together.
-All those who cannot make it live will receive a recording.
+If you'd like to go deeper and learn more about winter qigong and more ways to increase your happiness, improve your immune system, feel rested and restored, and then join us every Monday evening at 7 pm CST or Tuesday morning at 10 am CST and we can practice together!

 To access this Free 7 minute Qigong video to increase your immune system sign up on the green banner at the top of the page.